courierjournal/newscarr-frontend/README.md

 `src/apps/` - Every app including the homepage is in it's own subdirectory as an index.vue file.
 Components specific to that app also live in the subdirectory.

 `src/apps/apps.json` - A list of all available apps and their meta data.
 This file bootstraps the router as well as defines what appears on the homepage.
+Must register any new apps here before testing.

 `assets/` - contains all globaly used assets including style sheets.